kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
    <li><strong>About Us</strong></li>
    <ul>
-      <li>The About-Us section contains basic information about the club.</li>
+      <li>The About Us section contains basic information about the club.</li>
-      <li>Additionally, this section contains information intended to encourage other people to start their adventure with hiking.</li>
+      <li>Additionally, this section contains information intended to encourage other users to start their adventure with hiking.</li>
    </ul>
 </ul>